RikusWiehahn/QR-Connect-CSV/README.md

-# Creating QR Connect pages in bulk via a .CSV file
+# Creating pages in bulk via CSV

 To create a large number of QR Connect pages, you can use a CSV file containing each page in a long list format.